valueflows/vf-apps-agents/README.md

 An Agent might have custody or some other relationship with Economic Resources.
 Those will be managed by Inventory apps.

 ![agent connections 4](https://user-images.githubusercontent.com/117439/43356283-3435d930-9233-11e8-8b75-f26097930526.jpg)

+You can find data for Agents and AgentRelationships in a variety of formats at the [Vocabulator](http://valueflows.pythonanywhere.com/).
+More data to come.